FevenSurafel/ASU_DA_Project1_Team2/README.md

 ## Age Distribution Comparison by Gender:

 For heart, lung, and diabetes diseases, both genders are predominantly affected in older age groups, with a median age around 80.

+## Summary

+Our analysis revealed significant patterns in disease-related deaths across different demographics.
+For both heart and lung diseases, males experienced a slightly higher mortality rate than females, with 52.1% and 53.3% of deaths respectively.
+Marital status also played a notable role; a majority of the affected men were married, while a significant proportion of the affected women were widowed, highlighting potential social support factors.
+Racial disparities were evident, with White individuals constituting the largest number of deaths for both diseases, followed by Black individuals.

+Age distribution analysis indicated that individuals aged 60 to 80 were predominantly affected by both heart and lung diseases, with death rates increasing significantly with age.
+Regression analyses underscored this trend, showing an exponential rise in death rates among older age groups.
+Temporal trends revealed fluctuations in the number of deaths from heart, lung, and diabetes diseases over the years, with heart disease consistently resulting in the highest mortality.
+These findings underscore the importance of targeted public health strategies that address the specific needs of older adults, widowed individuals, and racial disparities in disease outcomes.

 ## Contributors
 Jessica Borbon